Scranton Memorial Library plans for the future

 While computers and digital resources have increasingly become an important part of the library, demand for books remains high, says Crowley.

-More information about the Futures Plan and library expansion is available here.
+More information about the Futures Plan and library expansion are available here.

 To learn more about E.C.
 Scranton Memorial Library, visit its profile on giveGreater.org.